drhsqlite/fossil-mirror/www/chat.md

 (similar to the way the "[fossil ui](/help?cmd=ui)" does).
 The chat will be for the remote repository, the repository whose URL shows when you type the "[fossil remote](/help?cmd=remote)" command.
-In addition to bring up the chat window, this command will also send a single "bel" character (U+0007) to standard error of the terminal whenever new messages arrive in the chat window.
+In addition to bringing up the chat window, this command will also send a single "bel" character (U+0007) to standard error of the terminal whenever new messages arrive in the chat window.
 On most systems, the terminal windows will emit an "beep" whenever they receive the U+0007